drupol/not-a-number.io/content/posts/random/2026-05-13-retrospective-2025.md

 a community is not repaired by making escalation its default language.
 It takes time, patience, restraint, and the slow rebuilding of trust between people who still have to share the same project after the thread is closed.

+{{< notice >}}

 There is something important to say here, and it also applies to anyone I interact with online without knowing them in real life.
-I will be blunt: I do not care about your private life.
-I do not care where you are living or about your sexual orientation, your personal identity, your kinks, or whether you wear cat ears in your spare time.
+I will be blunt: I do not care where you are living or about your sexual orientation, gender or your personal identity, your kinks, or whether you wear cat ears in your spare time, or even your beliefs.
+By "_I do not care_", I do not mean contempt, dismissal, or indifference to people.
+I mean that those things are not mine to judge, inspect, or turn into conditions for collaboration.
+I do not need access to someone's private life in order to treat them decently or work with them seriously.
 What matters to me, in the context of an online project, is whether we can make the project successful together for everybody who depends on it and contributes to it, and hopefully useful to humanity as a whole.
-That is also why I usually avoid sharing too much details about my own private life online.
-I firmly believe that the details of my personal life or kinks are nobody else's business, and I do not think a software project benefits from forcing that kind of intimacy into its technical spaces.
+That is also why I usually avoid sharing too many details about my own private life online.
+I firmly believe that those details are nobody else's business, and I do not think a software project benefits from forcing that kind of intimacy into its technical spaces.

+{{< /notice >}}

 I am not going to relitigate every episode in detail.
 That would not be useful, and I am not interested in turning this retrospective into a timeline of grievances.
 But I cannot pretend it had no effect on me.